 - Why ongoing intelligence gathering matters

-And if you want more, this security risk assessments webinar will go over all of this information in more detail and will have a full Q&A with a risk assessment expert.
+And if you want more, this security risk assessments webinar goes over all of this information in more detail.

 What Is Intelligence Gathering?

 Intelligence gathering (or intelligence collection) is the process of collecting information on threats to people, buildings, or even organizations and using that information to protect them.
 In the context of private security, intelligence gathering drives risk assessment and security strategies.